 Bio: I’m a native of Tennessee and have been serving the local church in vocational ministry for almost twenty years mainly as a Lead Pastor replanting and revitalizing churches.
 I’ve received a B.A. from Union University in Jackson, TN, a MDiv from Southeastern Baptist Theological Seminary in Wake Forest, NC, and a PhD in North American Missiology at Southeastern Baptist Theological Seminary.

-Hobbies/Enjoyments Include: Golf, working out, anything competitive, eating, desserts, and sipping on Starbucks or Caribou dark roast coffee!
-I also like wrestling with the kids.
-I have to be careful though, they have a tendency to play rough.
+Hobbies/Enjoyments Include: Golf, working out, anything competitive, eating, desserts, and sipping on good coffee!
+I am also dabbling in triathlons.

 Favorite Movies: Star Wars (all of them), Goonies (can I get a “Hey you guys!”), Miracle (I cry every time tears of joy), and National Treasure 1&2.
 There are more, but these are a good start.